Fennec Shand: Portrayal

 Fennec Shand is portrayed by Ming-Na Wen.
 It marks one of several notable performances by Wen in Walt Disney Company projects, including voicing Mulan in the animated films Mulan (1998), Mulan II (2004) and the video game Kingdom Hearts II (2005), making a cameo appearance in the 2020 live-action remake as a court guest, and portraying Melinda May on the Marvel series Agents of S.H.I.E.L.D.
 Patrick Hipes of Deadline Hollywood called this a "Disney franchise trifecta".
 Wen has jokingly said of Disney: "Please just keep acquiring all these different franchises, because I just keep getting employed by them.
 I have hit every bucket list thanks to Disney."

-Wen was a fan of the original Star Wars trilogy, and as one of the few Asian girls growing up in Mt.
-Lebanon, Pennsylvania during her childhood, she could relate in particular to the character Luke Skywalker and his dreams of a more meaningful life.
-She said: "Just that image of him looking at the binary suns and wishing for more, it always stays with me."
+As a child, Wen was a fan of the original Star Wars trilogy, and, as one of the few Asian girls growing up in Mt.
+Lebanon, Pennsylvania, she particularly related to the character Luke Skywalker and his dreams of a more meaningful life, recalling, "Just that image of him looking at the binary suns and wishing for more, it always stays with me."
 She has described Star Wars as her "favorite all-time genre".
 Wen grew up in the same town as The Mandalorian executive producer Dave Filoni, who also directed the episode in which she appears.

-Fennec Shand is the first major Star Wars villain/antihero portrayed by an Asian actress.
-Wen said she is pleased there has been more representation of Asians among the casts of Star Wars projects in recent years, citing Kelly Marie Tran's character Rose Tico in Star Wars: The Last Jedi (2017) as another example.
-She noted that the Star Wars franchise has often been influenced by Asian culture in its costumes and set design elements, despite an earlier lack of Asian actors.
-Wen said: "There was all this incredible imagery, but yet there were very few Asians in the films.
+Fennec Shand is the first major Star Wars villain-antihero portrayed by an Asian actress.
+Wen said she is pleased there has been more representation of Asians among the casts of Star Wars projects in recent years, citing Kelly Marie Tran's portrayal of Rose Tico, in Star Wars: The Last Jedi (2017), as another example.
+She also noted that the Star Wars franchise has often been influenced by Asian cultures, both in its costuming and set design elements, despite an earlier lack of Asian actors being cast; she noted, "There was all this incredible imagery, but yet there were very few Asians in the films.
 Any sort of representation is important and necessary.
 And I'm just happy that I got chosen."

 After attending the premiere of The Mandalorian on November 13, 2019, Wen posted photos from the event on Twitter and wrote: "What a night!
-If you told my 13 yr old self that I’d be on the red carpet celebrating being IN a @starwars project, she’d think you were nuts!
-Well, that little girl inside me still think it’s nuts!"
+If you told my 13 yr old self that I'd be on the red carpet celebrating being IN a @starwars project, she'd think you were nuts!
+Well, that little girl inside me still think it's nuts!"